Value For Money

 At the NFTS, we manage our finances carefully, led by our Directorate team and supervised by our Governing Board.
 We look to focus as much of our resources as possible directly on your learning experience, through dedicated, full time tutorial staff, complemented by industry visiting tutors, practical workshops and productions, delivered using the latest specialist equipment and technical support.
 We are a not-for-profit organisation, but look to generate a small surplus each year to reinvest in the School and preserve its long-term sustainability.

 We aim to be transparent about our expenditure and show how you derive value from the fees you pay to us, as we set out later.
 The direct cost of your tuition includes the full cost of all student productions, along with access to industry professionals, visiting tutors and guest speakers of the highest calibre.
 We help you to deliver your vision and the story you want to tell or to develop the technical skills in which you want to excel.
+Over the last 12 months, notable visitors have included: Directors Francis Ford Coppola, Molly Manning-Walker, Nia DaCosta, Weronika Tofilska, Mahdi Fleifel, Dougal Wilson, Jacques Audiard, Lone Scherfig, Edward Berger, Alex Garland, Asif Kapadia, Andrew Haigh, Babak Anvari, Gareth Edwards and Ben Wheatley; Screenwriters Krysty Wilson-Cairns, Nathaniel Price, Eric Roth and Simon Beaufoy; Producers Eric Fellner, Faye Ward, Rebecca O’Brien and Marie-Elena Dyche; Writer-actor Stephen Merchant; Writer-Actor-Directors Alice Lowe and Jesse Eisenberg; Animation Director Mark Baker; TV executive Alex Mahon, Agent and Chair of BAFTA, Sara Putt; Documentary makers-presenters Louis Theroux and Professor Brian Cox; Editors Joe Walker and Maya Maffioli; Games Designers Nick McKenzie, Xu He and Megan Matthews; and panel Q&As with groups of key Heads of Departments, including sound designers, cinematographers and VFX artists, on films such as Wicked, September 5 and Echo Valley.
+Many of the masterclass Q&As were accompanied by screenings of the filmmaker’s latest work.

 Our close relationship with industry ensures that you have the opportunity to work directly with prospective employers in the sector, in the booming creative industries.
-Our graduates are eminently employable, with almost 90% of our students annually securing graduate-level jobs within 6 months of leaving the School.
+Our graduates are eminently employable, with around 90% of our students annually securing graduate-level jobs within 6 months of leaving the School.

 10 reasons to choose the National Film and Television School